abhishekz-tech/banking-system-python/README.md

 def deposit():
 ```

+### Explanation:
-This function allows users to deposit money into their account.
+This function allows users to add money into their account.

 ### Steps Performed:
 ✅ Takes deposit amount as input